A subscriber to The Churning recently forwarded me a link to this article in the Huffington Post:

 - “On top of that, they are proactive in the face of challenges.”

-The exercises in Chapters 1 and 2 will help you develop your self awareness and insight.
-The exercises in Chapters 3-7 enable you to be more proactive in the face even of major challenges.
+The exercises in Chapters 1 and 2 of Inner Leadership are focused on developing your self-awareness and insight.
+Chapters 3-7 are about becoming more proactive in the face of challenges.

-Many thanks again to Karen for sending me the article.
+Thanks again to Karen for forwarding the article.